candr-ios/Matcher-iOS-app/README.md

 # Fifa-Tournament-Generator iOS app
-This is Prototype version of UI.
+This is prototype version of app UI.